 This exhibit is an in depth anthology cataloguing the writing involved in summer camp; from being a camper to a counselor.
 In places where technology is almost nonexistent, the writing of summer camp forms the core bonds between the people there and functions as the main form of communication.
 Everyday writing is the crucial infrastructure for any summer camp to operate, whether it’s getting things done on site or keeping kids connected to their families and “the outside world” everyday writing is an everyday practice over the summer.
 This exhibit includes letters, notes, schedules, plane tickets, and much more.
 It serves to bring a sense of nostalgia to a digital age.
 In today’s world tweeting, texting, em ails, and the internet in general takes over daily life to a point where everyday writing has become something people don’t recognize because it’s turned into second nature.
 Taking thetime to disconnect by choice or by force brings everyday writing into the forefront of people’sminds because it’s turns the necessity to communicate back into a process that takes time ratherthan an instant message.

-I was inspired to create this exhibit when I considered how everyday writing is an almost universal aspect of living in modern American culture.
-I wanted to connect the widespread nature of everyday writing to another ubiquitous topic, and I couldn't think of anything better than the love people hold for their families.
-It is this deep love for family that inspires countless people to both create texts for and save artifacts from their loved ones everyday.
-I feel the writer of smallnotebook.org captures the feelings of many very well: "Be sure the things you are saving are about you and your family.
+Everyday writing is an almost universal aspect of living in modern American culture.
+We use everyday writing as a catch-all instrument when we deal with constant themes and topics.
+Because of this, it is only natural thatwe use everyday writing when we express the love we hold for our families.
+It is this deep love for family that inspires countless people to create texts for and save artifacts from their closest loved ones.
+The writer of smallnotebook.org captures the feelings of the people creating these artifacts very well: "Be sure the things you are saving are about you and your family.
 You don’t need to save the program from a friend’s wedding ceremony just to prove you care about her.
 That belongs in her keepsake box, not yours." (smallnotebook.org)

 Cited source: http://smallnotebook.org/2012/09/10/what-to-do-with-neutral-or-negative-keepsakes/ (Neutral Keepsakes)